zammad/zammad-documentation/install/ubuntu.rst

 Install on Ubuntu via DEB
 *************************

-..
-Note:: We currently support Ubuntu 16.04 LTS and 18.04 LTS.
+.. note:: We currently support Ubuntu 16.04 LTS and 18.04 LTS.

 Prerequisites